jhaskinsjr/nebula/README.md

 The script is comprised of commands

-    cycle                           print the cycle count to stdout loadbin A B C D E X             set main memory file A; locate stack at address B; locate code at address C; and begin execution from .text section label D
+    config A B C                    change configuration of service A field B to value C cycle                           print the cycle count to stdout loadbin A B C D E X             set main memory file A; locate stack at address B; locate code at address C; and begin execution from .text section label D